Get all your news in one place.

 (Image credit: What Hi-Fi? / Netflix, Our Planet II)

-Thankfully, while this TV is fussy (and at times frustrating), it’s also dazzling.
-While it may seem from that lengthy disclaimer that we aren’t a fan of the Bravia 9, that is entirely not the case, as there are lots of things to like about the Bravia 9’s picture presentation.
-Back to Pan (we’ll move on from this movie in a moment, we promise), the highlights seen as the ship descends through space and glides into a dreamlike floating ocean are exceptional, with rich, impactful orange hues and noticeable detail in the very centre of the sun – something that we do not see in the LG G4.
+Thankfully, while this TV is fussy (and at times frustrating), it’s also dazzling when you feed it the right content.
+Back to Pan, the highlights seen as the ship descends through space and glides into a dreamlike floating ocean are exceptional, with rich, impactful orange hues and noticeable detail in the very centre of the sun – something that we do not see in the deliveries of the LG G4 or Bravia 8.

-Furthermore, floating bubbles ooze with gorgeous colour variation, nestling rich emerald greens within the centre of the bubbles which melt into sparkling blues.
-These bubbles also highlight the Bravia 9’s contrast capabilities, as they have wonderfully sharp outlines that present a striking, yet still natural three-dimensional effect that creates a real sense that we can reach out and touch said bubbles.
+The floating bubbles ooze with gorgeous colour variation, with rich emerald greens at the centre melting into sparkling blues.
+These bubbles also highlight the Bravia 9’s contrast capabilities, as they have wonderfully sharp outlines that present a striking yet still natural three-dimensional effect.

-Onto some darker content, Oppenheimer is an equally impressive show, with a masterclass in local dimming on display.
-Black levels aren’t quite OLED level, as the pixel level control on the G4 is still superior; however, for a backlit TV, the Bravia 9 is mighty impressive.
+Onto some darker content, and Oppenheimer is a similarly impressive show, with a masterclass in local dimming on display.
+Black levels aren’t quite OLED level, as the pixel level control of the G4 and Bravia 8 is still superior; however, for a backlit TV, the Bravia 9 is mighty impressive.
 In the shot of a runway being lit up at night (the same shot that proved to be a challenge too far for the Samsung QN95D), the Bravia 9 doesn’t falter by brightening the surroundings of the spotlights.
-It keeps tight control over how the light is displayed with very little haloing, and the black depths are also very good by LCD standards.
+On the contrary, it keeps tight control over how the light is displayed, with very little haloing, and the surrounding black is also very deep by LCD standards.

-Colours are also very well balanced, and while we would like to see an extra touch of warmth to skin tones, they come across as very natural.
-We’re in favour of the Live Colour Enhancer feature on this TV, as it adds a bit of needed richness to the colours.
-However, we’d say keep it to the medium setting for the best results, as high can look a tad overcooked.
-We also have to give the LG its dues for retaining colour volume in low-light scenes, as the Sony can look slightly pale in comparison.
+Colours are also well-balanced overall.
+While we would like to see an extra touch of warmth to skin tones, they generally come across as natural.
+We’re in favour of the Live Colour Enhancer feature, as it adds a bit of needed richness to colours, but we recommend that you keep it to the Medium setting for the best results, as High can look a tad overcooked.
+We also have to give the LG G4 its dues for retaining colour volume in low-light scenes, as the Sony can look slightly pale in comparison.

 Top Gun: Maverick continues the dazzling brightness as glints of sunlight reflect off cockpits and visors in spectacular fashion, and the Bravia 9 remains unphased by fast-moving fighter jets.
 We have dialled the Motionflow setting down, but that hasn’t introduced any noticeable judder, and in the picture presets with more aggressive Motionflow settings applied, we find movement to look off-puttingly smooth.